 Both the patient and the caregiver need to drink plenty of water.
 It help flushes waste out of the body, prevents dehydration, regulates the body temperature, and helps the body recover faster.
 (For more tips on drinking more water, read Hydration and Fibromyalgia.)

 No matter how exhausted we are caring for loved ones, somehow we manage to survive, bounce-back, and thrive.
 It’s like Bob Marley said, “You never know how strong you are, until being strong is your only choice.”
 That is how this fibromyalgia body feels.
 As much as this elastic rubber band is stretched, somehow I always bounce back.
-While my fibro-flare was quite exhausting, I managed to push on and continue with my caregiver duties.
-My husband says I’m his hero. ❤
+While my fibro-flares can be quite exhausting, I somehow push through to the other side.

 “Resilience isn’t about just overcoming the day-to-day burdens and hassles; it is also about thriving, becoming a stronger, healthier, a more flexible person and compassionate family unit.”